Oh-RAM! One and a Half Round Atomic Memory: SWMR Algorithm

-We now show that any read operation following a write operation receives \emph{readAck} messages from the servers where each included timestamp is at least the one returned by the complete write operation.
+{The next lemma shows that any read operation following a write operation receives {\sf{readAck}} messages from servers where each included timestamp is at least as large as the one returned by the complete write operation.}